simrangohel70-lab/python-lang/employee management system/readme.md

-          👨‍💼 EMPLOYEE MANAGEMENT SYSTEM 👨‍💼

-📌 TITLE:
-Employee Management System Using Python Object-Oriented Programming (OOP)
+# 👨‍💼 Employee Management System

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-🎯 OBJECTIVE:

-The objective of this project is to design and develop an Employee Management System using Python.
-The project is based on Object-Oriented Programming concepts and helps users create and manage records of Persons, Employees, and Managers.

-This project demonstrates:
-✅ Classes and Objects
-✅ Constructors
-✅ Inheritance
-✅ Multilevel Inheritance
-✅ Method Overriding
-✅ Polymorphism
-✅ Menu-Driven Programming
+## 📌 TITLE

+**Employee Management System Using Python Object-Oriented Programming (OOP)**

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-📖 INTRODUCTION:

-Employee Management System is a simple console-based application developed using Python OOP concepts.
-The system allows users to store and display details of employees and managers in an organized manner.
-It provides a menu-driven interface through which users can create different types of records and view their information.

-This project is useful for understanding the practical implementation of Object-Oriented Programming concepts in real-world applications.
+## 🎯 OBJECTIVE

+The objective of this project is to develop an Employee Management System using Python.
+The system allows users to create and manage records of Persons, Employees, and Managers.
+This project demonstrates the practical implementation of Object-Oriented Programming concepts such as Classes, Objects, Inheritance, Constructors, and Polymorphism.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+## 📖 INTRODUCTION

+Employee Management System is a simple and user-friendly application developed using Python Object-Oriented Programming (OOP) concepts.

+👤 It allows users to create and manage records of Persons, Employees, and Managers.

+🛠️ The project uses important OOP features such as:

+* Classes and Objects
+* Constructors
+* Inheritance
+* Method Overriding
+* Polymorphism

+📚 This project helps students understand how OOP concepts are used in real-world applications and improves their Python programming skills.

+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-📝 ALGORITHM:
+## 📝 ALGORITHM

-🔹 Step 1:
-Create a class Person with the following attributes:
+🔹 **Step 1:** Create a class `Person` with the attributes:

-• Name
+* Name
-• Age
+* Age

-🔹 Step 2:
-Create a class Employee that inherits from the Person class.
+🔹 **Step 2:** Create a class `Employee` that inherits from the `Person` class.

-🔹 Step 3:
-Add the following attributes in Employee:
+🔹 **Step 3:** Add the following attributes in the Employee class:

-• Employee ID
+* Employee ID
-• Salary
+* Salary

-🔹 Step 4:
-Create a class Manager that inherits from the Employee class.
+🔹 **Step 4:** Create a class `Manager` that inherits from the Employee class.

-🔹 Step 5:
-Add the Department attribute in the Manager class.
+🔹 **Step 5:** Add the `Department` attribute in the Manager class.

-🔹 Step 6:
-Define the show_details() method in each class to display details.
+🔹 **Step 6:** Define the `show_details()` method in each class to display information.

-🔹 Step 7:
-Display the following menu:
+🔹 **Step 7:** Display the following menu:

 1️⃣ Create a Person
 2️⃣ Create an Employee